 This has caused more and more of our customers to opt for Microsoft’s public cloud and led us to become a certified Azure Solutions Provider so that we can have advanced access to the systems and deploy websites and services on their behalf.
 All of this convinces us that Microsoft Azure has the inside track advantage now and for the foreseeable future in the public cloud space.
 Which is why – until conditions change – Azure is our go-to recommendation for business class website and application hosting for a majority of use cases.

 Help Choosing Your Website or Application Hosting Platform

-If you need additional information or help choosing the best hosting or public cloud platform for your business – or need specialized assistance taking your business technology to the cloud – send us a note.
+If you need additional information or help to choose the best hosting or public cloud platform for your business – or need specialized assistance taking your business technology to the cloud – send us a note.
 We have decades of experience on all of the major platforms and with all of the top hosting companies and we are always glad to help.